geovex/tgp/README.md

 - socks5 proxy
 - Fake tls protocol
 ## Experimental features
-- adtag support (direct egress connection is required, no nat or proxy)
+- adtag support (direct egress connection is required, no nat or proxy, ip can not be hidden)

 ## Not supported (yet) ##
 - media CDN support